-If you have taken my course “Lipstick Frustrations to Sensations in 5 Days”, this would be a great add-on to day 3. (if not, you can get it for free – look just to the right from here)
+If you have taken my course “Lipstick Frustrations to Sensations in 5 Days”, this would be a great add-on to day 3.
+(My Lipstick Frustrations to Sensations Course is closed right now.)

 Makeup artists that work on TV shows are amazing!
 The reason their job is so tough is because there are 100’s of characters, a shortage of time, and they have to make people look like “real life”.